Table of Contents

 var price = candle.ClosePrice + (direction == Sides.Buy ? priceStep : -priceStep);

-// Place order
+// Place an order

 if (direction == Sides.Buy)